mjy/monographers_do/README.md

 ### Do
 Use IPFS peer-to-peer to share your images bit-torrent-esqe style.

+## My Protocols
+### Now
+Use a [Juptyer notebook](https://jupyter.org/) if crunching numbers.
+Add that to your monographs companion git repo.
+Publish your generalized notes as a Git repo.
+[Example](https://github.com/rafelafrance/nitfix/tree/v0.1.1-SLIMS).

 ## My archive
 ### Now
 Did you know that [adding a repository to Github is perhaps the single best ultra long term archive of your data at the moment](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-archiving-content-and-data-on-github#about-the-github-archive-program)?
 Zip everything, compute a SHA for the zip, reference the SHA in your publication.
 Put the Zip and the SHA "out there".
 Also, make crude webpages using free [Github pages](https://pages.github.com/), point the [Internet Archive](https://archive.org/index.php) at them.